Roshan1299/Federated-social-platform/README.md

 **Purpose:** Create a follow request from the local author to the specified target author.
 Behavior differs for local vs remote targets:
 - If the target resolves to a local author on this node and is not already followed, a local `FollowRequest` is created with status `PENDING`.
 - If the target resolves to a remote author (different host), the server sends a `follow` activity to the remote author's inbox.
 The activity's `actor` is the local author object and the `object` is the target author object (full author JSON).
-On success the local node records a pending `FollowRequest` referencing the remote author record.
+On success the local node records a `Follow` immediately referencing the remote author record.

 **Authentication Required:** Yes (session auth — only the local author may call this endpoint)